Tracking U.S. Tornadoes’ Effect on Supply Chain

 Get Critical Supply Chain Event Alerts

-To help supply chain managers stay ahead of shipping and distribution disruptions, we’ve created a Supply Chain Module that analyzes industry-impacting news and creates a risk score for components.
+To help supply chain managers stay ahead of shipping and distribution disruptions, we’ve created our Supply Chain Risk Manager that analyzes industry-impacting news and creates a risk score for components.
 Especially in today’s volatile market, where natural disasters or government regulations can create huge disruptions in the delivery of electronics parts, it’s necessary to have quicker access to supply chain news and a risk evaluation on whether it affects your product or not.
 We also supply a list of other manufacturers in case some parts need to be rerouted to avoid delays in shipment.